autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/CompletionLayout.md

+# org.das2.jythoncompletion.ui.CompletionLayout

-# org.das2.jythoncompletion.ui.CompletionLayoutLayout of the completion, documentation and tooltip popup windows.
+Layout of the completion, documentation and tooltip popup windows.

 ***
 <a name="COMPLETION_ITEM_HEIGHT"></a>
 # COMPLETION_ITEM_HEIGHT